a-synchronous/rubico/README.md

 [a]synchronous functional syntax; the [a] is for optionally asynchronous

 ## Motivation
+A note from the author
 > I created this library because I got tired of repeating myself.
 At a certain point in my career, I felt unhappy with my style, and knew something needed to change.
+>
-This library is the product of my work on that front. - richytong
+> This library is the product of my work on that front.

 The core motivation for rubico lies at the intersection of the following three principles
  * [asynchronous code should be simple](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf)